palaktomar/macos-calculator/README.md

 # macos-calculator
-a scientific calculator developed using
+a scientific calculator developed using react